How to read candle chart correctly

-In his seminars he brings out that there is no perfect candlestick pattern that works best for all occasions.
-The idea is to get a feel for the psychology behind the price action first and then consider how the candles can enlighten us.
+The idea is to get a feel for the psychology behind the price action first and then consider how the candles can help to determine market direction.

 Take for example the candle chart show above.
 Lets read the chart based on the three items mentioned.